dukeluo/eslint-plugin-check-file/docs/rules/filename-blocklist.md

-# The filename should not be blacklisted (filename-blacklist)
+# The filename should be blocklisted (filename-blocklist)

-Allows you to blacklist certain file name patterns.
+Allows you to blocklist certain file name patterns.

 ## Rule Details